rootstrap/ios-base/README.md

 Instructions for install the project, change the name and use this project

 1) Clone repo.

-2) Change the name of the project on the left sidbar in Xcode.
+2) Change the name of the project on the left sidebar in Xcode.

 3) Enter on Manage Schemas and change the name to the new one.

+4) Search for the name of the project(using underscore instead of dash) in the entire project and replace all occurrences for the new name(using underscore instead of dash).

-4) Close Xcode.
+5) Close Xcode.

-5) Rename the main and the source folder.
+6) Rename the main and the source folder.

-6) Right click the project bundle .xcodeproj file and select “Show Package Contents” from the context menu.
+7) Right click the project bundle .xcodeproj file and select “Show Package Contents” from the context menu.

-7) Open the .pbxproj file with any text editor.
+8) Open the .pbxproj file with any text editor.

-8) Search and replace any occurrence of the original folder name with the new folder name.
+9) Search and replace any occurrence of the original folder name with the new folder name.
+If the name contains a hyphen then also search for the name replacing the hyphen for an underscore (swift-base and swift_base).

-9) Save the file.
+10) Save the file.

+11) Open the scripts folder, open the acceptance-tests.sh file with any text editor.

+12) Search and replace any occurrence of the original folder name with the new folder name.

+13) Save the file

-10) Open Podfile and change the target name with the new name of your project.
+14) Open Podfile and change the target name with the new name of your project.

+15) Delete the *.workspace file.

-11) Run pod install.
+16) Run pod install.

-12) Done :)
+17) Done :)

 ## Travis - SwiftLint configuration